augustobott/identifica/README.md

 # identifica

-MySQL/MariaDB UDF to compare fingerprint minutia directly on the database.
+MySQL/MariaDB UDF to compare biometric/fingerprint minutia directly on the database.

 Requires DigitalPersona/Crossmatch SDK to compile.